idaholab/moose/docs/content/getting_started/cluster.md

 export MODULEPATH=$MODULEPATH:$PACKAGES_DIR/modulefiles
 ```

-* The above will have to be performed using a more permanent method so that it may be usable by everyone.
+* The above will have to be performed using a more permanent method so that it may be usable by everyone at anytime (including while on a node).
 Something on the oder of
     1. Copy the moose-dev-gcc module file to where-ever the rest of the system's modules are located
-    2. Add the above export command to the system-wide bash profile
+    2. Add the above export command to the system-wide bash profile (using absolute paths instead of $PACKAGES_DIR variable)
-    3. Inform the user how to add the above export command to their personal profile
+    3. Inform the user how to add the above export command to their personal profile (using absolute paths instead of $PACKAGES_DIR variable)

-* On our systems, we prefer option 3, as that will allow the moose-dev-gcc module to be easily found, while not being intrusive to other non-MOOSE users (because only your MOOSE user is exporting that MODULEPATH command.
-Example:
+* On our systems, we prefer option 3.
+Option 3 will allow the moose-dev-gcc module to be easily found, while not being intrusive to other non-MOOSE users (because only your MOOSE user is exporting that MODULEPATH command) Example:
 ```text
 me@some_machine#>  module available